constfun/clean-newtab-page-chrome-extension/README.md

 This Chrome extension does two things:

- * Removes the Google search box and logo from the New Tab page.
+ * Remove all Google branding, search box, and links from the New Tab page.
  * Increases the size of the thumbnails for most visited sites.

 ### This extension uses no JavaScript.